eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 requirements imposed on the Users.

 All requirements in this Annex only apply in the context of the EUDI Wallet ecosystem.
-Attestations that are not bound to or used by Wallet Units are not included in the scope of this Annex.
+Attestations that are not bound to Wallet Units are not included in the scope of this Annex.

 #### A.2.1.2 Key words

-This annex uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), i.e., to indicate requirements, recommendations and options specified in this annex.
+This Annex uses the capitalized key words 'SHALL', 'SHOULD' and 'MAY' as specified in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119), i.e., to indicate requirements, recommendations and options specified in this annex.